The Uniform Bar Exam Makes Score Portability a Reality in Some States

 Jurisdictions that accept score transfer will even accept scores from applicants who did not pass the exam in the testing jurisdiction.
 If the exam score meets the destination’s minimum score, even if the applicant did not pass elsewhere, the applicant can be admitted in the other state.
 The differences in minimum required scores can be substantial.
 Colorado requires a 276 score for passing the UBE, but Minnesota requires only 260.
 This provides another option for test takers who miss it “by a whisker” in their testing jurisdiction.

 Score portability also makes the UBE states attractive to forward-thinking law grads.
 States like New York, Massachusetts, Maryland, and Colorado want to compete for the best lawyers nationally and make it easier for firms to open offices and serve national and multinational clients from their states.
 Score portability makes a state more globally attractive to industry, technology, and wealth.
 That was reportedly, one of the most important reasons Texas just announced it will join the UBE tidal wave; to stay competitive and get score portability.

-But bar exam score portability for Californians is still a distant dream.
+Bar exam score portability for Californians is still a distant dream.
 California runs its own, very similar bar exam and does not accept test scores from other jurisdictions.
-Along with California, Florida, Georgia, Michigan and Pennsylvania are the other big-state UBE hold-outs.
+Along with California, Florida, Georgia, Michigan and Pennsylvania are the other big-state Uniform Bar Exam hold-outs.
 Most of these states still have a unified bar, where everyone is required to join and the bar largely or wholly controls admission to practice.